 - Do not cook eggs in an un-pierced shell: You can make a hard-boiled egg in the microwave if you pierce the bottom of the shell first.
-However, as mentioned above, you might want to play it safe and boil your eggs on the stovetop instead to avoid an eggsplosion.
+However, as mentioned above, you might want to play it safe and boil your eggs on the stovetop instead of microwaving eggs in the shell to avoid an eggsplosion.
 It’s also a good idea to pierce the yolk and white a few times or whisk the egg completely to help prevent splattering.

 - Do not superheat: Superheated means that a liquid had been heated beyond its boiling point without signs of boiling.
 If a liquid is superheated, any movement could cause it to erupt out of its container.
 You want to avoid overheating any liquid in the microwave to steer clear of burns.